Sean Hannity Just Let Trump’s Lawyers Host His Radio Show

 Meanwhile, the other co-host, Giuliani claimed the Mueller investigation was “born in corruption” and called for former Secretary of State Hillary Clinton and former FBI Director James Comey to be investigated for legal violations he deemed “clear.”

-The two of them hosting comes at a time where it’s becoming increasing clear how tight of a bond Hannity and Trump have together.
+The two of them hosting comes at a time where it’s becoming increasingly clear how tight of a bond Hannity and Trump have.

 .@JaySekulow and Rudy Giuliani will be guest hosting for me today on radio… “The depth of corruption that led to this investigation and that frankly continues to permeate this investigation is unprecedented…" https://t.co/XtMIIN7Ylr